 - light tile colors are better in showers hiding soap splashes.

-- Grout color samples seen in the store are vaguely representative to the actual dried finished color.
+- Grout color samples seen in the store are vaguely representative of the actual dried finished color.
 Consider not matching grout and complimenting tile color with a bold grout line accent.

 - When considering glass tile use a light color thin set.
-On lager glass tile air bubbles are visible as darker spots remember to fully back butter.
+On larger glass tile air bubbles are visible as darker spots remember to fully back butter.

 - There is always some variability of color in tile, buy your quota plus 10% to be sure of color consistency.

 - Size does not matter however time spent cleaning might.
 Bigger tiles are easier to clean.

 - The thickness of tile is not reflective of quality, but be aware of the class of tile and its appropriateness of use.
 Some tiles are good for walls and not floors.

 - Tile surface finish plays an important safety roll when considering a flooring project.
 Seek advice from your supplier.